Eugleo/hate-speech-data-preprocessing/README.md

   - `training_main` contains 85% of `full_main` and is intended for training and hyperparameter tuning
   - `evaluation_main` contains 15% of `full_main` and is intended for hyperparameter tuning and model comparison with other teams.
 You shouldn't optimize too hard for this set to prevent over-inflating your scores and keep the comparison with other teams realistic.

 Finally, `everything` literally contains everything — all languages and all comments, including the expert and representative evaluation sets.
-It

 ## Making changes